 Phone: 276-926-8383 or 276-926-6076

 Judy Steele – Town Clerk / Treasurer

 Clintwood Police Department

 Rick Mullins – Chief of Police

 Water and Sewer Staff:

-Robert Allen Taylor—Public Works Supervisor, John Deloach, Andrew Kyle Stanley
+Robert Allen Taylor—Public Works Supervisor, Andrew Kyle Stanley, Scott Holland

 Streets and Sanitation Staff:

-Robert Stallard—Street and Sanitation Supervisor, Clume Mullins, Clinton Phillips, Lonnie Owens
+Robert Stallard—Streets and Sanitation Supervisor, James Carty, Lonnie Owens

 Utility payments made online are processed by a third party organization for the Town of Clintwood and will not arrive to the Town's attention until the morning following your payment.
 A fee will be added by the card processor.
 Your must have your bill to reference your account number and amount to be paid.
 If it is close to the disconnect date, please let us know that payment has been made and give us your confirmation number which was given to you when payment was made.
 If you have any questions, please call our office at 276-926-8383 ext.
 301 or 303 or 302.